|Nutrition Facts (per serving)|

 These buttery delights can be served as appetizers, snacks, or a luncheon dish (with a mitigating green salad).

-You don't need super expensive lump crab meat here (although it's fine if you want to) since the mixture is going to be spread out a bit.
+You don't need super expensive lump crabmeat here (although it's fine if you want to) since the mixture is going to be spread out a bit.
 Less expensive grades will work just as well as long as they're light in color.

 On the other hand, it is important to use real butter and top-quality Parmesan cheese in this recipe.
 This is meant to be a rich, special occasion appetizer, so don't stint on flavor in order to save a few calories or fat grams.
 Savor the real thing instead.

-Serve with a crisp Prosecco or another dry, aromatic white wine.
+Serve with a crisp prosecco or another dry, aromatic white wine.

 2 teaspoons finely chopped garlic

-- 1/4 teaspoon white pepper
+1/4 teaspoon freshly ground pepper

-- 2 tablespoons chopped parsley
+2 tablespoons chopped parsley

 Grill the bread on one side or lightly toast it on both sides under the broiler.